• Home

 Office-organizing-ideas

-To keep the makeover simple and affordable, I chose to paint the cabinets and the inset plastic pulls with DIY chalk paint, then add small gold frames to label the contents of each drawer.
+To keep the makeover simple and affordable, I chose to paint the cabinets and the inset plastic pulls with homemade chalk paint, then add small gold frames to label the contents of each drawer.

 File-Cabinet-Makeover-Supplies-needed